nadyafarahdiva/nadyafarahdiva/README.md

 - 💬 Ask me about nothing.
 I don't know anything
 - 📫 How to reach me on mail :nadya.farahdiva@mail.ugm.ac.id
 - 😄 Pronouns: they/them
-- ⚡ Fun fact: lovibg skz 24/7 and still can't get enough
+- ⚡ Fun fact: loving skz 24/7 and still can't get enough
 <!--
 **nadyafarahdiva/nadyafarahdiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.